 known_hosts file from the

-~/.ssh directory of a user that has previously accessed the remote host via SSH.
+~/.ssh directory of a user who has previously accessed the remote host via SSH.
 You can remove all unrelated lines.

-Step 5: Tie everything together in your bitbucket-pipelines.yml file
+6: Tie everything together in the bitbucket-pipelines.yml file

-Pipelines spin up a new Docker container environment for every build.
-You can make the SSH configuration accessible by adding it to the bitbucket-pipelines.yml file.
+Pipelines spins up a new Docker container environment for every build.
+You can use the SSH key by referencing it in the bitbucket-pipelines.yml file.

-To configure SSH for Docker containers that run your pipelines:
+To reference the SSH key for Docker containers that run your pipelines:

-The example above just connects to a server and echoes "connected to <server> as <user>".
-You can modify the last line to use
+You can also modify the last line to use

 scp to transfer files or